Epidemiology

 Clinical features

-- Metamorphopsia: type of visual distortion in which straight lines appear wavy, which can be tested for using an Amsler grid
+- Metamorphopsia: Type of visual distortion in which straight lines appear wavy (hallmark of wet AMD).
+An Amsler grid is used for patient self-monitoring.

 Diagnostics